-Significant amounts of fiber and soluble fiber are found in beans as one cup of cooked beans provide between 9 and 13 grams of fiber.
+In one cup of cooked beans, supplies between 9 and 13 grams of fiber.
 Soluble fiber can help in lowering blood cholesterol.

 - There are approximately 40,000 bean varieties in the world.

-- Only a fraction of these varieties are mass-produced for regular consumption.
+- Only a fraction of these varieties is mass-produced for regular consumption.

 Use #NationalBeanDay to post on social media.